where to stay in cartagena

 Cartagena Neighborhoods

 There is no shortage of places to stay in Cartagena.
-From highrise apartment rentals along the beach to charming, historic boutique hotels, you’ll have your pick of choices, no matter your travel budget.
+From highrise apartment rentals along the beach to charming, historic boutique hotels, you’ll have your pick of great places to stay, no matter your travel budget.

 best places to stay in cartagena colombia